intellectif-llc/intellectif-website/database-functions.md

     RETURN json_build_object('success', false, 'error', 'User not found in auth.users');
   END IF;

-  -- Update or insert into profiles table with FIXED logic INSERT INTO profiles (
+  -- Update or insert into profiles table
+  INSERT INTO profiles (
     id,
     first_name,